 So much summer entertaining takes place outside during the day – at pool parties, barbecues and the beach.
 What’s the best way to achieve a natural look in sunlight?

 Start with a sunscreen with an SPF.
 I like this one because it sits well under foundation.
 Then add a BB cream like this one, which looks natural in sunlight.
 For your lips, choose a product that stays on well and isn’t too glossy or wet.
-I like Lancôme’s La Laque Fever and Lip Lover.
-They won’t budge or run in the heat.
+I like Lip Lover.
+It won’t budge or run in the heat.

 What about daytime parties that go until dark.
 How should one apply makeup for that scenario?